kwillia5sit/fence_optical_flow/README.md

 	Note: If using the old marine data, subscribe to '/sonar_oculus/image' <br>
 	If using fence data, subscrbe to '/sonar_oculus/M1200d/image'. <br>
 	The subscriber part is found in the receive_messages function in the optical flow scripts (cropped and general)

+<h2> Common Troubleshooting </h2>
+<strong> One frame shows, but the image doesn't play <strong>
+	If you get one frame to show up but then the image doesn't move, there is a cv2.waitKey(0) in the code by mistake.
+Change this to cv2.waitKey(1) for the frames to move in real time. <br>